 Extension of a doctoral position

 A doctoral scholarship is awarded for a maximum of four years net study time.
-However, it is usually only approved for one year at a time, meaning that the doctoral scholarship is extended annually for one year.
+However, it is usually only approved for one or two years at a time, meaning that the doctoral scholarship is extended annually for one or two years.

 The annual extension is administered by the faculty office; no application from the doctoral student is required.
 However, the doctoral student may be contacted to provide any necessary information.